 When the Delaware Department of Justice abates a “criminal nuisance,” it eliminates the presence of illegal drugs, illegal guns, violent felonies, criminal gang activity, or prostitution on a property.
-To do this, the Department not only prosecutes the criminals responsible for these crimes, it hold property owners financially accountable by filing a civil lawsuit against them for the harm they have inflicted on the community.
+To do this, the Department not only prosecutes the criminals responsible for these crimes, it holds property owners financially accountable by filing a civil lawsuit against them for the harm they have inflicted on the community.

 The Consumer Protection Unit (“CPU”) of the Delaware Department of Justice has enforcement authority over violations of the Manufactured Home Owners and Community Owners Act (Title 25, Chapter 70, Subchapter I) (the “Home Owners Act”).
 Homeowners and/or tenants who believe their community owner/landlord has committed a violation of the Home Owners Act should submit a complaint to CPU, which they can obtain here.
 CPU represents the State of Delaware in protecting the consuming public.
 Delaware law does not allow our office to provide tenants with legal advice or private representation in lease disputes or in breach of contract cases.
 However, because CPU may take enforcement action if a landlord engages in a pattern or practice of violating the lease terms required by the Home Owners Act, a tenant should file a complaint with CPU even in private dispute or breach of contract cases so CPU can maintain the data for its records.
 If similar complaints are made by multiple residents, it may rise to a pattern or practice for which CPU may take enforcement action.
-Complaints about rent increases, which are governed Subchapter III of Chapter 70, Title 25 (“Rent Justification Act”) are not within the enforcement authority of CPU.
+Complaints about rent increases, which are governed by Subchapter III of Chapter 70, Title 25 (“Rent Justification Act”) are not within the enforcement authority of CPU.
 The Rent Justification Act mandates that tenants who have a basis to dispute an increase in their lot rent do so through the arbitration process.